-In his three decades of broadcast journalism, Geoff Meade has covered most major national and international news stories.
+In his four decades of broadcast journalism, Geoff Meade has covered most major national and international news stories.

 From the seventies’ Winter of Discontent to Communism’s collapse and war in Afghanistan.
 After training on local newspapers in his native East Anglia, he joined the BBC, before moving to commercial television.

 At pioneering breakfast franchise, TV-am, he was promoted Chief Reporter, and headed up the station’s coverage of the Gulf War, reporting live on 1991’s liberation of Kuwait.